i5cmd/booruSnatcher/README.md

-Coming next: custom booru picker
+Coming next: Filtering (blacklists), favorite tags, downloading to x and NSFW Autofilter (with an option to turn it off);